spessasus/GeneralUser-GS/documentation/README.md

 Standalone applications *(option #1)* are generally the easiest to set up and use, but as of this writing, only a few provide ideal playback quality.
 This will change in the future once FluidSynth-based MIDI players such as VLC adopt FluidSynth 2.4 with its improved reverb and chorus settings (the current FluidSynth version as of this writing is 2.3.6).
 Using a separate synthesizer and MIDI player *(option #2)* is covered in [section 3.4 below](#34-all-purpose-midi-playback-virtual-midi-device--separate-midi-player).

 The following sections start with my top recommended MIDI playback applications for each operating system, followed by other noteworthy options.
 I have included a few MIDI files with GeneralUser GS in the `demo MIDIs` folder for testing each application.
-You will also find .ogg audio of each MIDI file as a reference for how playback should sound (played using FluidSynth).
+You will also find .ogg audio of each MIDI file as a reference for how playback should sound (played using FluidSynth and GeneralUser GS 2.0.0).

 #### 3.2.1.
 FluidSynth (GNU/Linux, macOS, Windows)

 [FluidSynth](https://www.fluidsynth.org/) can usually be found embedded within other applications (such as VLC) for MIDI playback, but it can also be run as a standalone MIDI player and/or virtual MIDI device.
 I find FluidSynth’s combination of sound and MIDI playback quality to be the best of all the options I have tried, provided you make a few tweaks.

 The player runs in a terminal window, but you can easily set it up to automatically play when double-clicking a MIDI file in your file manager.
 If you’d rather use something with a graphical user interface (GUI), check out the other players listed in the sections below.

-<div style="page-break-after: always"></div>

 ***Installation & Setup***